ruliancruz/cade-buffet/README.md

 rails db:setup
 ```

-With that, you'll have the application ready to use, to start the server type:
+With that, you'll have the application ready to use.

+To start the server type:

 ```
 rails s